NunuMarie3000/Lab06_07_OOP_Principles/README.md

 I wanted to play around with namespaces and class locations, which is why I have to many separate files.
 I realize now, after experimentation, I definitely could've put all of my classes in one file, but where's the fun in that?

-## Breakdown and define each of the OOP principles in your own words.
+## Breakdown and define each of the OOP principles in your own words

 - Abstraction: templating classes and the methods/properties of that class.
 Sort of like data modeling with schemas and models in MongoDB/Mongoose
   - ex: creating Animal class with properties and methods applicable to real world animals, with the specificity coming in the further down the class chain.
 Creating a generic animal the way I wanted to